-The FortiGate-3016B, 3600A, and 3810A-E4 are multiple chip, standalone cryptographic modules consisting of production grade components contained in a physically protected enclosure in accordance with FIPS 140-2 Level 2 requirements.
-The modules support one or more optional Advanced Mezzanine Card (AMC) components.
-The AMC components can provide hard disk support or additional input/output interfaces.
-However, use of the AMC components is not part of the validated module boundary.
+The FortiGate-310B is multiple chip, standalone cryptographic module consisting of production grade components contained in a physically protected enclosure in accordance with FIPS 140-2 Level 2 requirements.
+The module support one Advanced Mezzanine Card (AMC) component.
+The AMC component can provide hard disk support or additional input/output interfaces.
+However, use of the AMC component(s) is not part of the validated module boundary.
 Blank faceplates are used to cover the AMC slot(s).

-The modules are Internet devices that provide integrated firewall, VPN, antivirus, antispam, intrusion prevention, content filtering and traffic shaping capabilities.
-This FIPS 140-2 Security Policy specifically covers the firewall, IPSec and SSL-VPN capabilities of the modules.
+The module is an Internet device that provide integrated firewall, VPN, antivirus, antispam, intrusion prevention, content filtering and traffic shaping and HA capabilities.
+This FIPS 140-2 Security Policy specifically covers the firewall, IPSec and SSL-VPN capabilities of the module.

-The antivirus, antispam, intrusion prevention, content filtering and traffic shaping capabilities of the module can be used without compromising the FIPS-CC mode of operation.
+The antivirus, antispam, intrusion prevention, content filtering, traffic shaping and HA capabilities of the module can be used without compromising the FIPS-CC mode of operation.